Mike Ford Preview, Player Props: Mariners vs. Reds

-Mike Ford -- batting .280 in his past 10 games -- will be in action for the Seattle Mariners versus the Cincinnati Reds, with Tejay Antone on the mound, on September 4 at 4:10 PM ET.
+On Tuesday, Mike Ford (batting .360 in his past 10 games) and the Seattle Mariners face the Cincinnati Reds, whose starting pitcher will be Connor Phillips.
+First pitch is at 6:40 PM ET.

-In his last game, he hit a home run while going 1-for-3 against the Mets.
+In his last game, he racked up two hits (going 2-for-4 with a home run and an RBI) against the Reds.

 Mike Ford Game Info & Props vs. the Reds